Einstein Discovery in Tableau – Try it for Yourself

 Need to calculate, aggregate, or provide some structure to your unstructured data?
 Tableau CRM Recipes will let you do just that.
 Just pop on over to the Data Manager from Analytics Studio in Tableau CRM, and get access to a huge toolkit of transformations that will empower you to build better models.

 Model building is an iterative process.
-When you edit a Story, you can configure settings such as the bucket ranges used for number fields as well as filtering out outliers.
+When you edit a Model, you can configure settings such as the bucket ranges used for number fields as well as filtering out outliers.
 Bring in new fields and more rows of data (just update the dataset with a new CSV) if you can.
-Every time you click Update Story, a new story version will be created.
+Every time you click Train Model, a new model version will be created.

 Try different model algorithm: